johannesssf/fastapi-example/README.md

-# Zé Delivery Tech Test
+# A simple example using FastAPI

 # Functionalities